Canada issues new guideline for Caribbean travellers

 ST JOHN'S, Antigua (CMC) – Canada has told Caribbean visitors with new electronic passports that they should refrain from travelling with both passports.

-“Delays happen as result of airline representatives entering details from two separate passport documents.
-This procedure will itself result in the Interactive Advance Passenger Information (IAPI) detecting conflicting information from the new and cancelled passports, and subsequently relaying a 'No Board' prompt,” the statement noted.
+“Delays happen as a result of airline representatives entering details from two separate passport documents.
+This procedure will itself result in the interactive Advance Passenger Information detecting conflicting information from the new and cancelled passports, and subsequently relaying a 'No Board' prompt,” the statement noted.

 It said that additional time is now required to override the system in order to generate a boarding pass, “all of which result in inconvenience to both airline and passengers”.

-Ottawa said that instructions on transferring visas to the new passport can be obtained by contacting the Migration Section of the High Commission of Canada in Port of Spain, Trinidad and that the procedure normally takes a period of three weeks.
+Ottawa said instructions on transferring visas to the new passport can be obtained by contacting the migration section of the High Commission of Canada in Port of Spain, Trinidad, and that the procedure normally takes a period of three weeks.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive